re-ops/re-cipes/README.md

   base (into #{'re-cipes.osquery 're-cipes.monitoring} lean))
 ```

-We now use this profile to creating a Re-core type inside the REPL:
+We now use this profile to create a Re-core type inside the REPL and provision a kvm instance:

 ```clojure
 ; Define a type